A Thousand Ways EP is out EVERYWHERE TODAY!

 Now, as a solo artist and songwriter, Meg has already made some impressive strides, including a co-write with Alan Doyle and juno-nominated Fortunate Ones, which can be found on the latter’s 4-time ECMA-nominated album, Hold Fast.
 She also co-wrote LeRiche’s single ‘Hair Elastic’ last year.

-Continuing her versatility in music - Meg has begun work as a producer and engineer - both co-producing and co-engineering her upcoming EP, ‘A Thousand Ways’ with ECMA-winning producer Dan Ledwell.
-She also engineered, mixed, and co-produced Newfoundland singer-songwriter Virginia Fudge’s upcoming EP which is slated for an early 2021 release.
+Continuing her versatility in music - Meg has begun work as a producer and engineer - both co-producing and co-engineering her EP, ‘A Thousand Ways’ with ECMA-winning producer Dan Ledwell.
+She also engineered, mixed, and co-produced Newfoundland singer-songwriter Virginia Fudge’s EP 'All These Little Games'.
+The single 'Dragonfly' was featured on the Spotify-curated playlist 'Indie All Stars' in February 2021.

 From her early days cold calling venues a lifetime away from her apartment in St. John's to grimy east coast dives to arenas and now the recording studio - Meg's persistence and drive is unwavering as she embarks on another chapter in already an impressive career.
 She can't wait to see what's next.